Unexplained Wealth Orders: The good, the bad and the unexplained29 Nov, 2018 - Asset Freezing | by Grosvenor Law

 The UWO is likely to be a popular tool for authorities.
 With such wide-reaching power that places the burden of proof on the respondent to an order, the authorities have to do much less investigation when establishing whether assets are the Proceeds of Crime.
 It would appear that the UWO is here to stay.

 Indeed, the NCA has announced in the press that it intends to use UWOs in as many as 140 possible subjects.
 We would expect this figure to rise as the NCA and other enforcement agencies push the boundaries of this new anti-money laundering mechanism.

 Andrew Gilmore is Head of Grosvenor Justice, specialising in money laundering, fraud, asset recovery and all aspects of criminal law.

-Andre Yeghiazarian is an Associate in the Commercial Litigation team specialising in all aspects of commercial litigation as well as financial crime matters.
+At the time of writing, Andre Yeghiazarian was an Associate in the Commercial Litigation team, specialising in all aspects of commercial litigation as well as financial crime matters.